devonfw-tutorials/katacoda-scenarios-dev/93_Angular-tutorial-for-lazy-loading-using-devon4ng_devon4ng-lazy-loading/step4.md

-Next we will create the feature modules and components for the app.
-We will follow the structure shown in the image in the first step.
+Next you will create the feature modules and components for the app.
+You will follow the structure shown in the image in the first step.
 You can use the CLI command `devon ng generate module` along with the `--routing` flag to generate the modules, and `devon ng generate component` command to generate the components.

 If the parent directories aren't already in the project, 'mkdir -p' will create them for you.